Murusade: Medieval era

 The clan also maintained strong ties with their Karanle counterparts located within and surrounding the emirate of Harar, as well as its predecessor, the Ifat Sultanate and Adal Sultanate.
-This can be seen today in descendants of the Ethiopian Karanle subclans inhabiting southern Somalia for generations with their kinsmen – the Italian census of 1931 counts the Sihawle as a Murursade affiliated clan inhabiting parts of Luuq district and they also can be found in small numbers in Mogadishu, while the Murursade subclan the Muusetuur, can be found in Dire Dawa and Harar.
+This can be seen today in descendants of the Ethiopian Karanle subclans inhabiting southern Somalia for generations with their kinsmen – the Italian census of 1931 counts the Sihawle as a Murursade-affiliated clan inhabiting parts of Luuq district and they also can be found in small numbers in Mogadishu, while the Murursade subclan, the Muusetuur, can be found in Dire Dawa and Harar.
 These connections were effectively employed to ease their participation in commercial caravans originating from the northern territories.
 The primary purpose of these caravans was to transport and export a diverse range of locally made traditional Somali handicrafts.
-Among these handcrafts was the famous dabqaad, also recognized as unsi, as well as various items like incense burners, pottery, clay ovens, and jewellery, among a plethora of other traditional Somali handicrafts.
+Among these handicrafts was the famous dabqaad, also recognized as unsi, as well as various items like incense burners, pottery, clay ovens, and jewellery, among a plethora of other traditional Somali handicrafts.
 These products were procured from El-Buur, a notable Murusade settlement, which served as the clan's main trading hub in central and northern Somalia.
 It was from this hub that they obtained significant quantities of economically valuable minerals such as sepiolite, quartz, muscovite, microcline, and goethite, in addition to other commodities like livestock, Ivory, Sorghum, Ghee, Salt, Hides, and Gold among others.